surifirstpin/biplus_documentation/docs/How to browse reports.md

 **2.**  Click on  **Edit ** to customize a saved dashboard as per your business needs.

-For instance, if you want to add 1 more dimension field to a report, follow the below steps.
+For instance, if you want to add 1 more dimension and measure field to an existing report,

 > **Note :** You can edit the report from here or edit them after navigating into the report screen by selecting edit option from tool bar on top right or from the list icon.